Links on Android Authority may earn us a commission. Learn more.

 One significant hurdle in the way of a new Shield Tablet is the choice of processor.

 Still, it seems possible Nvidia is working on a proper mobile-focused Tegra chipset, as Nintendo will likely want a new Tegra processor for whatever comes after the Switch (while still maintaining backward compatibility).
-So we could definitely see the company grabbing this processor for its own products, especially if it wants to implement DLSS, which requires specific Nvidia hardware.
+So we could definitely see Nvidia grabbing this processor for its own products, especially if it wants to implement DLSS, which requires specific hardware.

 Another obstacle in the way of a differentiated experience is the gaming library.
 Sure, Nvidia has its Geforce Now experience, but this is available for other Android devices as well.
 The company previously offered ports of PC and console games via its Lightspeed Studios development house, so these existing games would be a wise addition.
 What about future ports of titles, though?

-Unfortunately, the company told Android Authority last year that it’s prioritizing “streaming where we can bring Shield users full-featured, high-resolution PC games over porting, right now.”
+Unfortunately, the company told Android Authority in 2021 that it’s prioritizing “streaming where we can bring Shield users full-featured, high-resolution PC games over porting, right now.”
 It, therefore, sounds like we can’t count on more ports if the company launches a new Shield tablet.
 This wouldn’t be a necessity for the device, but it would certainly be another selling point.

 What would a future Shield Tablet need?